syslog.conf

 -s

-Note: command line option always wins, so you
+Note: again, command line option always wins, so

 -s